Skyland Trail is developing a residential campus and mental health treatment program for adolescents ages 14 to 17.

 Outdoor gardens & recreation: The outdoor space will feature a half-court gym for basketball and other fitness and recreational activities.

-Building of the new adolescent campus will begin when all funds have been raised.
+A ceremonial groundbreaking took place on May 23, 2018.
 The estimated grand opening of the adolescent program is summer 2019.
 To learn who you can support the campaign, please contact Katie Dozier, Vice President for Development, at firstname.lastname@example.org.